Child Custody Laws in Florida

 Parenting Time or “Timesharing”

-Parenting time, or “timesharing,” refers to how much time each parent shares with the child.
+Parenting time, or “timesharing,” refers to the amount of time each parent spends with the child.
 Most Florida judges will draw up a timesharing child custody schedule.
 This establishes visitation and custody schedules for both parents in the case.

 Sole or majority custody is only awarded in cases where there is evidence of serious issues on the part of one parent, such as child abuse, domestic violence, or criminal activity related to the person’s ability to safely parent the child.